Speedo182/aidapptester/README.md

 #Program name:  AI Dapp Tester
 #Slogan: Automatically test a DAPP with the click of a button within seconds.

-The application is designed to deploy a test version of a DAPP that can automatically detect any code it's given, and then put the code into the correct locations, files or folders to ensure that the DAPP is working correctly.
+This application is a program for testing DApps (Decentralized Applications) written in Solidity, JavaScript, and other programming languages.
+The program allows users to input code, save it to a file, and then test the code by automatically detecting the code type and extracting it into the correct files, locations or folders.

-The user can input the code by providing it to the front end UI/UX, the application then saves the code, and once the user is done with providing the code, he will be able to click on the "Test" button, this will trigger the back-end code to run the program as a test on a local server.
+The front-end is a simple web page that allows users to input code and submit it to the backend, it also has a button to test the code.
+The front-end uses JavaScript, HTML, and CSS to provide the user interface.

-The back-end code is using the file system to save and read the code, which could be changed to a database for better performance.
-The back-end code assumes that the DAPP is written in JavaScript and Solidity, you may have to customize the code to handle other languages.
+The back-end is a Python script that receives the code from the front-end, saves it to a file, and then performs tests on the code depending on the language it's written in.
+The back-end uses libraries such as os, sys, and re.
+The back-end also uses the command-line tool solc to compile the Solidity contract, and ganache-cli to run tests on a local blockchain and truffle to test the contract.

-The application also includes a simple UI/UX design that allows the user to input their code and test it, the design uses a black background with white text and red buttons, the front-end code uses JavaScript to handle the form submission and the test button clicks, which then communicate with the back-end code to save the code.
+The application uses the Flask web framework to handle the requests, routes, and responses.
+There's also a library called requests for handling the requests and responses in the back-end code.

-It's important to note that this is a skeleton code, it needs a lot of work and testing to make it functional.
+The package.json file contains the dependencies for the application, which are used for testing the JavaScript code and the requirements.txt file contain the dependencies for the application, which are used for deploying the smart contract and the runtime.txt file contains the version of Python needed for the application.